-However, using a half-buffer can improve the throughput of a long-running module with ready/valid handshakes, where the module input will not accept new data until the module output is read out, and it takes multiple cycles to compute a result.
-With a half-buffer, the module can immediately dump its output into the half-buffer and then accept new input data, overlapping another computation with the wait time until the final destination reads out the half-buffer.
+However, using a Half-Buffer can improve the throughput of a long-running module with ready/valid handshakes, where the module input will not accept new data until the module output is read out, and it takes multiple cycles to compute a result.
+With a Half-Buffer, the module can immediately dump its output into the Half-Buffer and then accept new input data, overlapping another computation with the wait time until the final destination reads out the Half-Buffer.

-`default_nettype none module Pipeline_Half_Buffer #( parameter WORD_WIDTH = 0 ) ( input wire clock, input wire clear, input wire input_valid, output reg input_ready, input wire [WORD_WIDTH-1:0] input_data, output reg output_valid, input wire output_ready, output wire [WORD_WIDTH-1:0] output_data ); localparam WORD_ZERO = {WORD_WIDTH{1'b0}};
+`default_nettype none module Pipeline_Half_Buffer #( parameter WORD_WIDTH = 0, parameter CIRCULAR_BUFFER = 0 // non-zero to enable ) ( input wire clock, input wire clear, input wire input_valid, output reg input_ready, input wire [WORD_WIDTH-1:0] input_data, output reg output_valid, input wire output_ready, output wire [WORD_WIDTH-1:0] output_data ); localparam WORD_ZERO = {WORD_WIDTH{1'b0}};

 Storage for the data